-Client-side tools enable you to run analysis either locally or as part of your CI pipeline, and then integrating the results into Codacy.
-This way, Codacy presents the analysis information reported by your local tools together with all other code quality information on the Codacy dashboards.
+Client-side tools enable you to run an analysis locally or as part of your build process and upload the results to Codacy.
+This way, Codacy presents the analysis information reported by your local tools on the Codacy dashboards, in addition to the default code quality information.

 Codacy supports client-side tools in two ways:

-The Codacy Analysis CLI automatically fetches the code pattern settings that you define on the Codacy UI and applies them when running these tools.
+The Codacy Analysis CLI automatically fetches the code pattern settings that you define on the Codacy UI and applies them when running the tools.

 Standalone tools: Codacy provides auxiliary converters that parse the output of third-party tools and convert to a format that you then upload to Codacy.
 You must download, configure, and run the third-party tools yourself.